tfabris/BlueGigaEmpeg/README.md

 modification has been completed, do not connect the empeg to any tuner module.
 Damage may occur if these instructions are not followed.

-Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
+Be sure you are capable of safely making internal modifications to the empeg Car player, and your are able to safely solder and shrink-tube electronic components.
 I take no responsibility for damage incurred while you are dismantling and modifying your empeg Car player.

 <a name="i2s"></a>